chanukyasds/min_to_max/README.md

 # min_to_max

-This Extension Used to create an aggregate that process a column and returns the min and max values in a format of min->max.
+This Extension is Used to create an aggregate that process a column and returns the min and max values in a format of min->max.

 It can handle smallint, integer, bigint, real or double precision.

 Steps to install:

-Clone the repo.
+Clone the repo
 Change the Directory to repo
 make
 make install